Chef Dennis

 • Let the roast come to room temperature for about 30 minutes.

-• Roast at a high temp 450 degrees Fahrenheit for 15 minutes (30 minutes for roasts larger than 10 pounds)
+• Roast at a high temp 450 degrees Fahrenheit for 15 minutes (30 minutes for roasts larger than 10 pounds).

-• Always roast fat side up
+• Always roast with the fat side up

-• Medium Rare 145 degrees F; Well Done 160 degrees F.
+• Remove the roast from the oven: Medium Rare 135 degrees F; Medium 145 degrees; Well Done 155 degrees F.

 bone in roasted rack of pork on a white cutting board with a romaine leaf and cooked carrots on the side